mikeneilens/codechallenge/challenge7/README.md

 ## Challenge 7 - Swift

-I copied my Kotlin solution and jumped straight into making a curried function.
+I copied my Kotlin solution and jumped straight into making a curry function.

 Like in Kotlin I created an anonymous function called __isEvenAndLessThanSomething__ that takes two integers and returns a boolean with some tests to make sure it worked.